 Keep at least 3 days worth of food and water in your car.
 It might seem excessive, but you’ll be happy to have this reserve if you must flee a disaster.

 Trust me, you won’t want to waste any time battling the hungry masses in the supermarkets!

 If water were to run out, I could even drink gross gutter water through it.

 As for food, I keep a bunch of energy bars in the car kit.
 They are great because they are high calorie but don’t take up much space.
 Have a look at these 3600 calorie bars on Amazon.

-The problem, however, is that they are really tasty and you might eat them too quickly.
+However, the problem is that they are tasty and you might eat them too quickly.

 A weird tip from the Canadian Arctic Team is to bring a can of dog food in your car.
 The idea is that it tastes terrible (but is edible), so you won’t be tempted to go through it too quickly.